Summary

 • Criminal Justice

 Students can participate in everything from drama to music to varsity athletics.
 Opportunities exist for involvement in student government, band, choir, theater, intramural sports, professional clubs, internships, on-campus jobs, and more.
 The Wellness Center allows students even more opportunities to be active.
 MaSU competes in the North Star Association of the National Association of Intercollegiate Athletics and offers basketball, volleyball, softball, and golf for women; and football, baseball, basketball, and golf for men.
+Varsity collegiate programs in archery and cross country programs will begin in the Fall of 2025.

 Points of Pride